amnuts/opcache-gui/README.md

 * Added JIT buffer graph (optionally able to turn it off)
 * Added JIT information to the memory usage panel
 * Improved the JIT information shown in the directives
-* Fixed a long outstanding interface bug that allowed you to see the 'invalidate all' link even if invalidation option was`false`
+* Fixed a long outstanding interface bug that allowed you to see the 'invalidate all' link even if invalidation option was `false`

+If you want to enable JIT you have to put in a value for the [opcache.jit_buffer_size](https://www.php.net/manual/en/opcache.configuration.php#ini.opcache.jit-buffer-size) ini setting, else it's disabled by default.

-If you're not using PHP 8, the system will compensate and not show the additional JIT information.
+If you're not using PHP 8, the interface will compensate and not show the additional JIT information.

 **Version 3.2.1**\
 Minor maintenance release to: